Epicodus-Curriculum/intro-full-stack/1_0_hypertext_markup_language_html.md

 ## How HTML Works

 This will be a brief overview so you can get the general big picture of how HTML works.
-It’s kinda a funny thing in code that you often don’t need to get into the details of a coding language or tool before you’re expected to start using it.
+It's kinda a funny thing in code that you often don’t need to get into the details of a coding language or tool before you’re expected to start using it.

 This is how **HTML** works: